USS Taganak: World War I service as Lake Shore

-Lake Shore was refitted at Philadelphia, Pennsylvania, armed with one 5-inch gun and one six-pounder, manned with a complement of 64, and got underway for Hampton Roads, Virginia, on 7 February.
+The ship was acquired from the USSB by the Navy for use as a mine carrier and commissioned as Lake Shore at Philadelphia, Pennsylvania, on 11 January 1918, and assigned to the Naval Overseas Transportation Service (NOTS).
+The ship was refitted at Philadelphia, Pennsylvania, armed with one 5-inch gun and one six-pounder, manned with a complement of 64, and got underway for Hampton Roads, Virginia, on 7 February.
 The ship loaded a cargo of coal there and sailed for Boston, Massachusetts, arriving on the 17th.
 After discharging her cargo, Lake Shore returned to Norfolk, Virginia, on the 27th.
 She then loaded coal and mines for the North Sea barrage, sailed for Scotland on 7 March, and arrived at Lamlash on the 29th.

 The steamer returned to Norfolk, Virginia, on 5 May and sailed on the 18th for Boston where she received an extensive overhaul.
 On 17 June, she proceeded, via New York City, to Norfolk where she loaded mines and general cargo.
 Her convoy sailed on 27 June for Scotland and reached Corpach on 15 July.

 Lake Shore returned to Norfolk on 18 August.
 She made two more trips from Hampton Roads to Europe—one back to the British Isles and one to France—before returning home on 6 February 1919.
 She was decommissioned on 5 March 1919 and returned to the Shipping Board the next day.

 Post-war decommissioning

-In 1923, Lake Shore was sold to the E. K. Wood Lumber Company, Inc., of San Francisco, California, and renamed Olympic.
+In 1923 the ship was sold to the E. K. Wood Lumber Company, Inc., of San Francisco, California, and renamed Olympic.
 The steamer was operated by the lumber company along the Pacific coast until it was withdrawn from service in 1940.